hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02h-GameProg.md

   Explanation: It's useful for setting the number of frames per second.
 We will draw a different image from the spriteArray that composes the animated character.

+### 2.8.4 Game states, collision detection (12)

+12. State variables?

+  Why did we use inputStates and gameStates variables?

+  a.
+It's just how Professor Buffa programs games.
+It's not a best practice to use state variables like this.<br>
+  b.
+A game is a state machine.
+The states are changed depending on user interactions, collisions, or game conditions; and the mainloop will refer to the current states to make the game respond accordingly.<br>
+  c.
+We could have changed the x and y coordinates of the player in the key or mouse event listeners, and that would have done the same thing.<br>

+  Ans: <br>
+  Example: